exercism/javascript/concepts/arrow-functions/about.md

 Besides function declarations and function expressions, JavaScript also has another very concise syntax for defining a function.
 These functions are called _arrow functions_.

+In this concept will focus on the syntax used to write an arrow function.
-There are differences in the way that an arrow function works, such as _this_ binding, and that will be covered in other concepts.
+There are differences in the way that an arrow function works, such as _this_ binding, that will be covered in other concepts.
-This introduction will focus on the syntax used for an arrow function.

 Here is a comparison between a function declaration and an arrow function.
-As we continue down, we will continue to compare differences for reference.

 ```javascript
 function addUpTwoNumbers(num1, num2) {